Meth Lab Cleanups are Dangerous – Leave the Drug Lab Cleanup to ABT

-Chemicals used to “cook” Meth and other meth lab photo compounds formed during the cooking process can contaminate not only a structure, but the plumbing, A/C and heat system, yard, well and septic.
+Chemicals used to “cook” Meth and other methamphetamine lab photo compounds formed during the cooking process can contaminate not only a structure, but the plumbing, A/C and heat system, yard, well and septic.

-For Meth lab decontamination we deploy a three-step process to help protect you, your family, guests and tenants.
-The process takes 5 to 30 days.
-The first step requires a comprehensive site survey and work plan.
-The survey will consist of obtaining and evaluating law enforcement agency reports, both local and DEA, shipping manifests for the chemicals and cooking equipment removed from the site, cooking method used, determination of contamination in land, wells and septics, heat and a/c system type and design, structural contamination issues and necessary deconstruction areas and disposal areas in yard, just to name some of the information needed to create a work plan.
-After completing the site survey, a work plan and bid for the Meth lab cleanup will be prepared for you.
+The survey will consist of obtaining and evaluating law enforcement agency reports, both local and DEA, shipping manifests for the chemicals and cooking equipment removed from the site, cooking method used, determination of contamination in land, wells and septic systems, heat and a/c system type and design, structural contamination issues and necessary deconstruction areas and disposal areas in yard, just to name some of the information needed to create a work plan.
+After completing the site survey, a work plan and bid for the methamphetamine lab cleanup will be prepared for you.

-Next, we will decontaminate the site to meet your state guidelines or the state of Tennessee’s should your state have no official regulatory guidance.
 This process generally takes one to ten days depending on the size and level of contamination of the site.
-We handle everything, A to Z, including disposal of hazardous materials that are associated with meth labs and will be produced for you.
+We handle everything, A to Z, including disposal of hazardous materials that are associated with methamphetamine labs and will be produced for you.

-Last, we have a certified Industrial Hygienist that will do post sampling to determine and certify that the methamphetamine lab site is now decontaminated to a level within regulatory specification.
+A CIH will determine and certify that the methamphetamine lab site is now decontaminated to a level within regulatory specification.
 You will be provided with this certification so that you may remove your property from quarantine, sell it, move back in or re-rent it.
 It is important to note that we do not do the post sampling ourselves for obvious conflict of interest reasons.
-But we do hire a non-associated company to handle that for us / you.
+We will hire a non-associated company to do this task.

-Remember, you can’t handle a Methamphetamine (Meth) Lab Cleaning on your own.
-The laundry list of poisonous chemicals used to manufacture methamphetamine clings to surfaces and lingers in the air.
+Remember, you can’t handle Methamphetamine Lab Cleaning on your own.
+The laundry list of poisonous chemicals used to manufacture methamphetamines cling to surfaces and linger in the air.
 Unprotected exposure can result in everything from headaches, dizziness and nausea to chemical burns, birth defects, blindness, respiratory ailments, liver damage, and even kidney failure.

-From a heath perspective, a meth lab is simply one of the most dangerous places you could step into.
-Chemicals such as, methanol, acetone and benzene can invade literally every porous surface – cabinets, furniture, carpet, drywall – and remain toxic indefinitely unless the environment is decontaminated.
-That’s right, a home or garage that’s been used as a meth lab can pose health risks to its tenants a decade after the lab has been improperly removed.
-You’ll need an experienced Meth Lab cleanup and decon professional to ensure the procedure is done right the first time.
+From a heath perspective, a methamphetamine lab is simply one of the most dangerous places you could step into.
+Chemicals such as methanol, acetone and benzene can invade literally every porous surface – cabinets, furniture, carpet, drywall – and remain toxic indefinitely unless the environment is decontaminated.
+That’s right, a home or garage that’s been used as a methamphetamine lab can pose health risks to its tenants a decade after the lab has been improperly removed.
+You’ll need an experienced methamphetamine lab cleanup and decontamination professional to ensure the procedure is done right the first time.